erkexzcx/tobot/README.md

 # Usage

-1. Install dependencies.
+1. [Install Golang](https://golang.org/doc/install) and dependencies.
 For Debian/Ubuntu:
 ```bash
 apt install tesseract-ocr tesseract-ocr-lit libtesseract-dev gcc g++
 ```

-Most of the "trusted" distros ships a very old Golang version which might not be able to build binary.
-To avoid issues, remove any existing Golang installations and install the latest version using official upstream guide.
+Most of the "trusted" distros ships a very old Golang version in their official repositories, which might not work at all.
+Make sure to remove any existing Golang installations and install the latest version using [official upstream guide](https://golang.org/doc/install) for your operating system.

 2. Build binary
 ```